 Finding all of these free sight word printables for kindergarten instantly brings me back to those sweet early days of school, sniff.

-Now that I have a middle schoolers and a brand new high schooler (OMG) I remember how scary it could be to send your kid off to kindergarten, hoping that their reading and writing skills were on track with the other kids.
-So I wanted to spend a little extra time finding some helpful free sight word printables and worksheets for you kindergarten parents — or even those of you with preschoolers who are already starting to read.
+I have teens now, but I remember how scary it could be to send your kid off to kindergarten, hoping that their reading and writing skills were on track with the other kids.
+So I wanted to spend a little extra time finding some helpful free sight word printables and worksheets for you kindergarten parents — or those of you with preschoolers who are already starting to read.

-See our other back to school guide 2019 posts:
+See our other help back to school guide articles for parents with younger kids :

 7 great kindergarten printables of all kinds